 Chaco Canyon New Mexico, (located in the NW corner of the state) during the years 850-1150 AD is perhaps the most fascinating chapter in Southwest USA history.
 The ultimate fate of the mysterious, “disappeared” Anasazi (Ancestral Puebloan) Indians intrigues social scientists, archaeologists, and visitors to this day.
-Their colossal achievements can be observed in many places, including the striking cliff dwellings of Mesa Verde.
-But the crest of the Anasazi wave was Chaco Canyon, a shallow, windswept wash in northwest New Mexico.
-Here in Chaco Canyon, 1,000 years ago, strange and unexplained events unfolded.
+Their colossal achievements can be observed in many places, including the striking cliff dwellings of Mesa Verde National Monument.
+But the crest of the Anasazi wave was Chaco Canyon National Monument, a shallow, windswept wash in northwest New Mexico.
+Here in Chaco Canyon New Mexico, 1,000 years ago, strange and unexplained events unfolded.
 Now you can explore this magical place from your own home.